Do Go On - 236 - The Forrest Fenn Treasure Hunt

 I knew I was going to win.

-But isn't it so weird that when bad things happen, we go, well, it wouldn't happen to
+But isn't it so weird that like when bad things happen, we go, well, you know, that wouldn't

 I don't deserve any of the bad stuff, but the good stuff, of course, that should happen.